Telecom Italia says will review Argentina unit sale deal

-MILAN The board of Telecom Italia (TLIT.MI) has asked its management to look at possible changes to an agreement to sell its controlling stake in Telecom Argentina (TEC2.BA) to U.S. investment company Fintech, the Italian company said on Friday.
+MILAN, Sept 26 The board of Telecom Italia has asked its management to look at possible changes to an agreement to sell its controlling stake in Telecom Argentina to U.S. investment company Fintech, the Italian company said on Friday.

 The Italian group agreed the $960 million deal nearly a year ago but closing of the sale has come in doubt because it has not yet been cleared by regulators.